Lens thickness. It’s complicated. And it’s a hard pill to swallow.

 - The shape of your frame effects where the lens is cut out of the whole lens shape.
 This one is quite hard to imagine, but if you cut out an oblong shape, then you’ll incorporate more of a thicker section at the sides of the lenses.
 Naturally, a more rounded lens will help to bring areas of thickness down.

-At Minus, we know that every millimeter counts in relation to all variables that can influence how thick your lenses end up being.
-And we’ve built all this knowledge into designing glasses frames that work when combined with your lens prescription.
+We know that every millimeter counts in relation to all variables that can influence how thick your lenses end up being.
+And we’ve built all this knowledge into designing optimised glasses frames that work when combined with your lens prescription.
 View the collection

 If you're feeling brave, you can have a go at using this lens thickness calculator - we would love to incorporate a simulator on our site eventually so it gives you a better idea of how each pair of frames will look with your prescription.
 It's on our list!